 Since this scam can appear both on your computer as well as mobile device, we have divided the removal instructions into removal for computers and mobile devices as well.

 If you have started seeing pop-ups, just like or similar to the “Your Windows Is Infected With (2) Viruses” scam, you should immediately shut down your web browser and follow the instructions below to remove it and protect your PC in the future as well.
 Since manual removal may be a tricky process, experts strongly advise to use an advanced anti-malware software to get rid of the “Your Windows Is Infected With (2) Viruses” scam with an automatic scan of your computer by using an anti-malware software.

 Manually delete Winsecurity.info from Windows and your browser

 Note!
 Substantial notification about the Winsecurity.info threat: Manual removal of Winsecurity.info requires interference with system files and registries.
 Thus, it can cause damage to your PC.
 Even if your computer skills are not at a professional level, don’t worry.
 You can do the removal yourself just in 5 minutes, using a malware removal tool.

 Automatically remove Winsecurity.info by downloading an advanced anti-malware program

 Smartphone and Tablet Removal Instructions:

 - Guide 1: How to Remove Winsecurity.info from Windows.

-- Guide 2: Get rid of Winsecurity.info from Mac OS X.
+- Guide 2: Get rid of Winsecurity.info on Mac OS X.

-- Guide 3: Remove Winsecurity.info from Google Chrome.
+- Guide 3: Remove Winsecurity.info in Google Chrome.